Tech Blog

 The problem returned after a restart and failover/failback sequence involving both FreeBSD firewall nodes.

-What the evidence pointed to
+Where the evidence pointed

 The evidence pointed to stale or incorrect PF state on the FreeBSD firewall path after the maintenance sequence.